Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Methodology

-Template-based methods aim to construct a prototype-based decision boundary to detect anomalies from query samples like Eq. \ref{eq:motivation}.
+Template-based methods aim to construct a prototype-based decision boundary to detect anomalies from query samples like \cref{eq:motivation}.
 Existing template-based methods are based on two template-matching strategies: pixel- and patch-level template matching.
-However, the decision boundaries built by those approaches are generally not robust.
-Figure \ref{fig:HAM} depicts the limitations of pixel-level template matching \textbf{(a)} and patch-level template matching \textbf{(b)}.
-As shown, pixel-level template matching is susceptible to affine transformations, resulting in high false alarms.
-Although Patch-level template matching has good robustness against affine transformations, it may lead to missed detection due to easy-nominal example overwhelming.
+However, the decision boundaries built by those approaches are not robust. \cref{fig:HAM} depicts the limitations of pixel-level template matching \tb{(a)} and patch-level template matching \tb{(b)}.
+As shown, pixel- and patch-level template matching strategies aim to search for similar pixel- and patch-level prototypes in the template set.
+However, they are prone to confusing hard-normal examples with anomalies, resulting in many false alarms.
+This is because pixel-level template matching may miss the best-matched prototypes due to the affine transformations.
+While patch-level template matching has better robustness against affine transformations, it may lead to missed detection due to the distraction of the overwhelming number of easy-normal examples.